 Vatnshellir cave is located in the 8-thousand-year-old Purkhólahraun lava field which erupted from the Purkhólar crater family.
 There are hundreds of caves in this area, 4 of which belong to Vatnshellir cave.

-I have written a separate travel-blog on my visit to Vatnshellir cave with loads of photos and more information on this extraordinary lava cave system.
+I have written a separate travel-blog about my visit to Vatnshellir cave with loads of photos and more information about this extraordinary lava cave system.

 Here you can see the location of Vatnshellir cave on the map.
 Now let's drive for one minute on road 574 and have a look at Purkhólar crater on your right-hand side.